prakharshukla48/django_basics/README.md

 # django_basics
-Just for getting better familiar with Django framework
+To get more familiar with django framework.